-Ever wonder how the Netflix recommendation engine works or how Amazon.com determines what items "you may also like"?
-These functionalities are designed by training a computer how to learn using the large amounts of data that exist in these systems.
+Ever wonder how the NetFlix recommendation engine works or how Amazon.com determines what items "you may also like?"
+All of these things are driven by training a computer how to learn using the large amounts of data that exist in these systems.

-The 11-week data science course is a practical introduction to the interdisciplinary field of data science and machine learning, which is at the intersection of computer science, statistics, and business.
-You will learn to use the programming languages, tools, and technologies to help you acquire, clean, parse, and filter your data.
-A significant portion of the course will be a hands-on approach to the fundamental modeling techniques and machine learning algorithms that enable you to build robust predictive models about real-world data and test their validity.
-You will also gain practice communicating your results and insights about how to build systems that are more intelligent and take advantage of the data that you have (think recommendations systems or targeted ads).
+The 10-week data science course is a practical introduction to the interdisciplinary field of data science and machine learning which is at the intersection of computer science, statistics, and business.
+You will learn to use Python to help you acquire, parse and model your data.
+A significant portion of the course will be a hands-on approach to the fundamental modeling techniques and machine learning algorithms that enable you to build robust predictive models of real-world data and test their validity.
+You will also gain practice communicating your results and insights about how to build systems that are more intelligent and take advantage of the data that you have.